JoakBouy/alu-machine_learning/math/multivariate_prob/README.md

 * What is a covariance?
 * What is a correlation coefficient?
 * What is a covariance matrix?
-* What is a multivariate gaussian distribution?
+* What is a multivariate Gaussian distribution?